 You can prepare a single file from the trace files (supported only for .cap files) obtained from the cluster nodes.
 The single trace files gives you a cumulative view of the trace of the cluster packets.
 The trace entries in the single trace file are sorted based on the time the packets were received on the cluster.

-To merge the trace files, at the Citrix ADC shell, type:
+To merge the trace files, at the NetScaler appliance shell, type:

 - srcdir is the directory from which the trace files are merged.
 All trace files within this directory are merged into a single file.

 - dstdir is the directory where the merged trace file are created.

 - filename is the name of the trace file that is created.

 - filesize is the size of the trace file.